All common names:

 - Alkaline soil

-6 to 12 inches high as a ground cover; up to 2 to 3 feet high as mounded shrubs; spreads 40 to 50 feet wide.
+6 to 12 inches high as a ground cover; up to 2 to 3 feet high as mounded shrubs; spreads 10 to 20 feet as a vine.

 Tree & Plant Care